The first professional symphony orchestra to be founded in the Nordic countries.

 Between 1892 and 1923 the HPO gave the first performances of almost all the symphonic works by Jean Sibelius with the composer himself conducting.
 The HPO’s founder and first Chief Conductor Robert Kajanus was succeeded by e.g. Paavo Berglund, Leif Segerstam and John Storgårds.
 Conductor Susanna Mälkki was appointed the next chief conductor of the Helsinki Philharmonic Orchestra in autumn 2014.
 She began in her position as Chief Conductor of the Orchestra in autumn 2016 and continues until spring 2021.

 HarrisonParrott arranged tours to Mexico in 2015 with conductor by John Storgårds, as well as in Spain in May 2016, under the conductorship of newly appointed Susanna Mälkki.
-In 2018 the collaboration continues with engagements in Paris and Salzburg.
+In 2018 the collaboration continued with engagements in Paris and Salzburg, and in 2019 in Dortmund, Amsterdam, Vienna, Katowice and Warsaw.

 “Following the Ligeti came the first Ravel work on the program, Shéhérazade.
 Mälkki brought a tremendous transparency to the work’s hazy and perfumed textures.
 The first movement climax was polished to the finest instrumental detail.
 Particularly memorable was the meltingly beautiful playing of the HPO strings, especially in the outer movements.”